openvinotoolkit/openvino/src/frontends/paddle/README.md

 ## Components

-OpenVINO Paddle Frontend has the next structure:
+OpenVINO Paddle Frontend has the following structure:
- * [docs](./docs) contains developer documentation pages for the component.
+ * [docs](./docs) contains developer documentation for the component.
  * [include](./include) contains module API and detailed information about the provided API.
  * [src](./src) folder contains sources of the component.
  * [tests](./tests) contains tests for the component.
 To get more information, read [How to run and add tests](./docs/tests.md).